aniruddhballal/VenPayRL/README.md

   + (cash × 0.0001)             each step        (small conservation bonus, avoids hoarding bias)
 ```

-The cash conservation bonus is deliberately small to prevent random agents that hoard cash from competing with structured agents on reward alone.
+The cash conservation bonus is deliberately small to prevent agents that hoard cash from competing with structured agents on reward alone.

+---

+## Live Training Stream

+Training runs use Server-Sent Events (SSE) — the episode chart and DQN panel update in real time as each preview batch arrives.
+A `TrainingProgress` bar shows current episode and percentage.
+The stream is cancelled cleanly on reset or when a new training run starts.

 ---